8T4/c4sharp/README.md

 <small>see the complete code [here](./samples/Basic/C4Sharp.Sample/Program.cs)</small>

 #### b) Using the C4SCLI tool:

 The `C4SCLI` can be used in DevOps pipelines, removing the need to manually compile diagrams.
 For this, install `C4SCLI` tool and execute de the following command:
 ```shell
 $ c4scli build <solution path> [-o <output path>]
 ```
+⚠️ *only compatible with projects using c4sharp version 5.0+*

 ### The Result
 The previous steps will result in the following image: